Botox - The Complete Guide

 The effects of the treatment usually last for around 3-4 months although this varies from person to person.
 If you would like to enjoy the results for longer, you will need to get a repeat treatment once you start to see the results wearing off.

 So, if you change your mind further down the line or if you had a bad experience, the treatment effects will simply wear off.
-However, unlike dermal fillers, Botox can not be dissolved or made to wear off sooner.
+However, unlike dermal fillers, you can not dissolve Botox or make it wear off sooner.

 Like all cosmetic procedures, Botox can have some potential risks and side effects.
 However, it is important to note that you minimise the risk of the procedure going wrong if you choose a highly skilled medical practitioner and a clinic with the right credentials.
 Always do your research on the clinic and practitioner before going ahead with Botox injections.
 Take a look at some of the potential risks and side effects below: